-The Belfast Model School for Girls cares greatly about the girls who come to us each year in September in Form 8.
+The Belfast Model School for Girls cares greatly about the girls who come to us each year in September in Year 8.
 So much so that teachers are kept very busy looking after them.

 When the girls start in September they come in the day before the rest of the school to meet their teachers and be given a guided tour of the school.
 There is a special coffee morning for parents that morning who are often more worried about starting ‘big school’ than the girls.
 Parents can find out information about the school and chat to other parents and members of staff about the move.